-This guidance is for buyers of shares in housing companies and real estate companies.
-These shares may be for an apartment in a residential building; they may also be for an office, a parking space, a storage space or a timeshare.
+This guidance is for buyers of real estate and shares in housing companies and real estate companies.
+These shares may be for an apartment/flat in a residential building; they may also be for an office, a stall in a parking structure, a storage space or a leisure house.

 See other guidance and instructions:

 - buyer of shares other than housing-company shares or real-estate-company shares

 - buyer of a building without the land